-Triodos Bank N.V. (‘the Bank’) renders sustainable banking services to its customers.
+The purpose of Triodos Bank N.V. (‘the Bank’), as disclosed in the annual report on page 8, is to render sustainable banking services to its customers.
 This includes financing of companies, institutions and projects that adds cultural value and benefits people and the environment, with the support of depositors and investors who want to encourage socially responsible business and a sustainable society.
 This purpose makes that customers and other stakeholders are interested in more than just the financial performance of the Bank.

 Our assurance procedures therefore consisted of an audit of the annual accounts (‘the financial statements’) of Triodos Bank N.V. and limited assurance procedures (review procedures) over the sustainability information in the Bank’s Annual Report.